 About Danube Delta & Black Sea

-Dobrogea is home to the Danube Delta, a 2,200 sq mile wildlife reserve designated by UNESCO as a "Biosphere Reservation"; also in this region is the ancient port city of Constanta and the seaside resorts stretching along Romania’s 152-mile Black Sea coast.
+Dobrogea is home to the Danube Delta, a 2,200 sq. mile wildlife reserve designated by UNESCO as a "Biosphere Reservation"; also in this region is the ancient port city of Constanta and seaside resorts stretching along Romania’s 152-mile Black Sea coast.